vedashree-nike/data_visualization_using_superset/README.md

 #### Suboptimal decision-making:
 Without a comprehensive understanding of trends and anomalies, strategic choices are often based on incomplete or outdated information.

-#### Missed opportunities:
-Valuable insights hidden within the data—such as customer behavior shifts or emerging market trends—remain undiscovered.

 #### Inefficient problem-solving:
 Identifying the root cause of issues, like discrepancies in vendor transactions or product performance, becomes a time-consuming and arduous task.

 ## My Approach

 This project addresses these challenges by leveraging data science and modern data architecture to transform raw transaction data into actionable insights.
-Our approach focuses on providing a visual outline of millions of data points in a structured format to empower better decision-making.
+The approach focuses on providing a visual outline of millions of data points in a structured format to empower better decision-making.

 ### Key aspects of our solution include: